 |Fall/Winter||September 15||October 1|

-All advertisements and use of lists are limited to material of scholarly interest to our readers.
+All advertisements are limited to material of scholarly interest to our readers.
 If any advertisement is inappropriate, we reserve the right to decline it.

 - All copy is subject to editorial approval.

 - Publisher's liability for error will not exceed cost of space reserved.